nilesh0109/self-supervised-sem-seg/README.md

 # Results:
 Resnet50 based Semantic segmentation FCN8s network, gets 10% improvement in mIOU on cityscapes dataset if it is first pretraited in BYOL manner using 20k unlabelled images and then fine-tuned with 5k labelled cityscapes images.

 X-axis in below graph shows the percetage of labels(out of 5k images) used in fine-tuning step.
 Top dotted line in the graph is Resnet50 trained from imagenet weights and bottom dotted line is Resnet50 trained from random weights(no pretraining).
-Middle two plots are Resnet50 pretrained using BYOL and another variant of Resnet50(Resnet50 with weight standarization and group normalization[2] applied) trained using BYOL[1].
+Middle plot is Resnet50 pretrained using BYOL.
 Red arrows clearly indicates the success of BYOL for visual representation learning.

 ![BYOL gain](https://github.com/nilesh0109/self-supervised-sem-seg/blob/master/byol_gain.png)